animina-dating/animina/README.md

 We are doing a mobile first approach and use [Tailwind CSS](https://tailwindui.com).
 Please don't forget a dark mode version when implimenting a new feature.

-## Docker Compose

-Alternatively you may want to run the application using Docker-Compose.

-&#x26a0;&#xfe0f; For development only.
-Don't use in production!

-On a Mac, please install [Docker Desktop](https://docs.docker.com/desktop/install/mac-install/) first.
-(Other variants of Docker and Docker-Compose may or may not work.)

-Build the images: `docker-compose build`

-Run the containers: `docker-compose up`

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 ## Submiting Code